AdamNowotny/BuildReactor/README.markdown

  * Click on notification opens page that gives you more details about this event
  * Notifications about events that require some action (f.e. build broken) stay on screen
  * Notifications about fixed builds show up briefly to let you know the build is reliable again and it's safe to get latest sources or commit your changes
  * Outdated notifications are hidden, f.e. build failure if someone already fixed the build.
 That way you don't end up with crazy amount of notifications after being away.
+You only see how things changed since the last time you looked at the screen.

 Supported services
 ==================